Australia/NZ Performance Tuning Seminar 2019 Dates.

 One of the more common reasons for poor Oracle performance is inefficient or poorly running SQL.
 This seminar explores in much detail how SQL is executed within the Oracle database, the various issues and related concepts important in understanding why SQL might be inefficient and the many capabilities and features Oracle has in helping to both resolve SQL performance issues and to maintain the stability and reliability of SQL execution.

-It’s a fun, but intense, content rich seminar that is suitable for people of all experiences (from beginners to seasoned Oracle experts).
+It’s a fun, but intense, content rich seminar/webinar that is suitable for people of all experiences (from beginners to seasoned Oracle experts).

-Note: Numbers are strictly limited due to the small class nature of the seminars.
-Please book early to avoid disappointment as seminars are not scheduled regularly.
+Note: Numbers are strictly limited due to the small class nature of the seminars/webinars.
+Please book early to avoid disappointment as seminars/webinars are not scheduled regularly.

-For a list of all upcoming seminars, see the Seminar Dates page.
+For a list of all upcoming seminars/webinars, see the Seminar and Webinars Dates page.

 All seminars include: